 Here’s a lovely story about a funeral piper, a man asked to play the bagpipes at a funeral.
 It’s sure to raise a few laughs or at least we hope so.
+All that we ask is that if you enjoy our jokes, please share our posts with your friends to help us get some more visitors.

 As a piper, I have played the bagpipes at many different occasions, but the strangest thing of all happened to me recently when I was asked by a funeral director to play at a graveside service for a homeless man.